A practical foreign exchange and currency guide to Japan

-The Japanese yen (JPY) continues to lose ground against the U.S. Dollar (USD).
-For reference, towards the end of April the USD/JPY hit 131 — a 20-Year Low for the yen.
+The Japanese yen continues to lose ground against the US dollar.
+For reference, with USD/JPY hitting 136 in July — a more than 20-Year Low for the yen.

-The weakness of JPY against the greenback stems from market expectations that the Fed Reserve will soon start to hike rates aggressively, while the BOJ is committed to continuing yield curve control.
+Yen weakness against the greenback stems from the interest rate differentials between Japan and the US.
+The market expects that the Fed Reserve will continue to hike rates aggressively, while the BOJ is committed to low interest rates.

 The below comparison table makes it easy to find the best exchange rates and lowest fees when you want to make a Transfer or Spend Japanese yen.

 Though very expensive, Japan is one of the most amazing, beautiful, and friendly countries in the world.
 Japan is a high-tech world mixed with the politeness and respect of their past.
 It has all the benefits of a high tech country mixed with a lovely sense of the old.
 Japan has fantastic food, beautiful temples and shrines, zen gardens, national parks, and a culture with a long and rich history.
 It’s a wonderful place and, while it may be an expensive country to visit.

 Most people can speak English and are willing to do so.
 Accommodation can be expensive, especially in Tokyo, but with a little looking around on the internet you can find some amazing deals.
 Food options cater to all, you can both go expensive or cheap, and neither is hard to find.